-As virtual interviews become increasingly common in company hiring practices, mastering proper online etiquette is now essential to keep pace and distinguish yourself throughout the job application journey.
-The shift from face-to-face meetings to virtual interactions brings distinct challenges but also opportunities, such as flexibility and increased accessibility for candidates from different locations.
+Mastering online etiquette is essential to keep pace and distinguish yourself in an increasingly virtual world.
+The shift from face-to-face meetings to virtual interactions brings challenges and opportunities, such as flexibility and increased accessibility for candidates from different locations.

-Developing your virtual presence improves your professional image and your effectiveness in the virtual environment.
-This skill set aligns with the expanding domain of remote work—where approximately 42 percent of America’s workforce engages in remote work to some extent—and is likely to remain highly valuable in the future of employment.
+Developing your virtual presence improves your professional image and effectiveness.
+This skill set aligns with the expansion of remote work—approximately 42 percent of America’s workforce engages in remote work to some extent—and is likely to remain highly valuable in the future.

 First impressions matter, even in the virtual world.
-To stand out in an online interview, it is essential to project confidence and professionalism through being fully present and engaged.
+We can project confidence and professionalism through being fully present and engaged.
 This can be achieved by maintaining eye contact by looking into the camera, using hand gestures to emphasize points, and ensuring your body language is open and attentive.
 Additionally, having a neutral and tidy background can prevent distractions and keep the focus on you.
-Here are some more key strategies and tips, informed by expert advice and practical experiences, to help you elevate your virtual presence.

-• Invest in Quality Equipment: A high-definition webcam, clear microphone, and adequate lighting are highly advantageous.
+Invest in Quality Equipment: A high-definition webcam, clear microphone, and adequate lighting.
 These elements ensure that your visual and auditory presentation is clear and professional.

 No matter how much we prepare, things can go awry, especially technologically.
 Bringing us to the next point...